Can Cats Eat Nutella? Vet-Reviewed Facts & Risks

 Why Can’t Cats Have Chocolate or Cocoa?

 Cocoa and chocolate contain two methylxanthines: caffeine and theobromine.
-The more cocoa present in the chocolate, the higher the concentration of methylxanthines will be.
+The more cocoa is present in the chocolate, the higher the concentration of methylxanthines will be.

 In small quantities, chocolate can lead to diarrhea, nausea and vomiting, decreased appetite, increased thirst, rapid heart rate and breathing, and increased urination.
 In large quantities, chocolate can lead to muscle tremors, dangerously high heart rate and abnormal rhythm, seizures, coma, and death.